Deliberative Dialogue Forums: Effectively Engaging Communities on Challenging Topics

 Comments

-In reply to 918 by Becca Franzen
+In reply to 918 by Rebecca Franzen

 Hi Anne, great question.
 Yes, though we have a long stretch ahead of us in continuing to strengthen relationships and build cohesive plans of action, we have seen some post-forum collaboration grow from deliberative dialogue.